 When eggs are frozen using older technology, the freezing occurs more slowly and heightens the risk of ice crystal formations.
 The ice crystals can subsequently destroy the structure of the cell.
 Vitrification allows eggs to be stored at -196 degrees Celsius (-320 Fahrenheit) with little or no effect on their function upon warming.
 At this temperature, all metabolic activity ceases and the eggs are essentially in ‘suspended animation’.

 The length of time is dependent upon a few factors.
 Once funds and your contract are complete, we arrange for the transportation of the frozen donor eggs to your designated fertility clinic.
 You will make further arrangements with your fertility clinic.
-The timeline is dependent on whether you have elected for a fresh or frozen embryo transfer and the amount of time needed to prepare the recipient mother's uterus or the gestational carrier’s uterus for the embryos transfer.
+The timeline is dependent on whether you have elected for a fresh or frozen embryo transfer and the amount of time needed to prepare the recipient mother's uterus or the gestational carrier’s uterus for the embryo transfer.
 This typically ranges between 4 and 6 weeks.

 Once we receive payment in full, we will begin coordinating shipping to your clinic.
-Typically, this can take up to 4 weeks, but it depends on when our lab can release and yours can accept the eggs.
+Typically, this can take up to 4 weeks, but it depends on when our lab can release and when yours can accept the eggs.

 New York state requires a specific tissue license which we do not have.
-However, we have shipped to New York in the past, your clinic would need to apply for a waiver with the state.
+However, we have shipped to New York in the past.
+Your clinic would need to apply for a waiver with the state.